Hugobros3/chunkstories/README.md

 # Chunk Stories
-## A Moddable voxel game
+## A Moddable voxel game  engine

-Chunk Stories is a fully-featured voxel game engine written in Java, aiming to replace Minecraft as a modding framework to build total conversions on.
+Chunk Stories is a fully-featured voxel game engine written in Java, aiming to replace Minecraft as a modding framework to build mods and total conversions on.
 It features almost everything the original game could do, but is built in a modular and open fashion so as to accept modifications naturally and hassle-free.

 It features an API, an implementation of that API in the form of client and server executables and everything else is merely mods loaded at runtime.
-For convinience, a base mod called "core_content" is provided to give content creators a solid base upon which to build the gamemode of their dreams.
+A base mod called "core" is bundled to give content creators a solid base upon which to build the gamemode of their dreams.

 #### Why yet another clone ?